Matt Dalton

-Matt Dalton (born July 4, 1986) is a Canadian-South Korean professional ice hockey goaltender who is currently playing for Anyang Halla of the Asia League Ice Hockey and the South Korea men's national ice hockey team.
+Matt Dalton (born July 4, 1986) is a Korean-Canadian professional ice hockey goaltender for HL Anyang of the Asia League Ice Hockey (ALIH) and the South Korea men's national ice hockey team.

 Career

 Dalton played college hockey at Bemidji State University.
 On April 22, 2009, he was signed as a free agent by the Boston Bruins.

-Dalton made his debut with KHL team Vityaz Chekhov on August 14, 2011.
-Dalton allowed one goal in the opening period but shutout Metallurg Novokuznetsk throughout the rest of the game, earning the win in a 3–1 victory.
+Dalton made his Kontinental Hockey League (KHL) debut with Vityaz Chekhov on August 14, 2011, and allowed one goal in a 3–1 win over Metallurg Novokuznetsk.
 Dalton played in the KB Euro Ice Hockey Challenge as the starting goaltender for the South Korean national team.